ibrahim-embaby/clarky-forklift-trading-app/README.md

   - **Published**: Visible on the platform.
   - **Under Review**: Pending admin approval.
   - **Rejected**: With rejection reason from admin.
-- Edit or delete ads directly from the "My Ads" section.
+- Edit or delete ads directly from the Ad page.

 ### **Driver Recruitment**
 - Users can apply to become drivers via a detailed form (Name, Experience, Location, Age, Phone, Description).